danalytixx/Machine-Learning/README.md

 # Machine-Learning
 Here you can find some python examples for Machine Learning.
-For more information find th channel here: https://www.youtube.com/channel/UCirWCZTHbu2TJYnIZNgHeAA
+For more information find the channel here: https://www.youtube.com/channel/UCirWCZTHbu2TJYnIZNgHeAA

 Have fun with the project :)